I *think* the code is right an the tests are wrong, but I'm too unwell/tired to verify that just now. |

 sparse-array.core/get ([array & coordinates])

-Return the value in this sparse array
+Return the value in this sparse array at these coordinates.

 merge-sparse-arrays